xinyu-dev/NeMo-Skills/docs/basics/prompt-format.md

     If you're using OpenAI server type (models are hosted elsewhere), you cannot provide the template as we cannot add any special tokens and have to send the user/assistant messages following the OpenAI API.
-    For all self-hosted models, the template is required.
+    For self-hosted models with TensorRT-LLM, the template is required, but for other servers it's optional.

 ## Prompt config